Maria-Onido/netflixpricing/README.md

 ## Step 8: The Differences
 Since all of the prices are now in the same units, we subtracted Canada's price with VAT from each of the countries.
-This is if you live in Canada, which country could you find the price for netflix the cheapest out of all the ones we have.
+This is if you live in Canada, which country could you find the price for Netflix the cheapest out of all the ones we have.
 We removed Canada because it is the country we are basing the difference from.

 ### Price Differences From Candian Price